ctlab/shinygam/help.markdown

 The next step is to upload gene and/or metabolite DE data.
 GAM can be run using either gene DE data or metabolite DE data or both datasets.
-Each DE dataset must be in a separate tab-delimited file.
+Each DE dataset must be in a separate CSV file (comma-, tab- and space- separated files are supported, archived files are supported too).
 The first line of each file must contain a header with column names.
-The columns of each file are:
+Files should contain the following columns:

-* "ID" for the RefSeq mRNA transcript ID or Entrez ID (for the gene DE file) and the HMDB or KEGG ID (for the metabolite DE file);
+* "ID": RefSeq mRNA transcript ID, Entrez ID or symbol for genes and and HMDB or KEGG ID for metbolites.
 * "pval" for the p-value;
 * "log2FC" for the base 2 logarithm of the fold-change.

+**NB: Columns in your files can have a little different names and GAM will try to guess which one to use.** If you favorite DE tool produce names that GAM can not recoginze, please tell me and I will try to add it.

-The last column is optional, but we recommend to provide it if possible, as it's used for colors in graph visualizing.
+The "log2FC" column is optional, but we recommend to provide it if possible, as it's used for colors in graph visualizing.
 Any other columns will be copied to a network as node or edge attributes.
-We recommend to exclude genes with low expression prior uploading.
 Example data for genes and metabolites can be downloaded [here](/publications/supp_materials/GAM/).

 After files are uploaded, a file summary is displayed.
 Verify that the files